jytan0822/jytan0822.github.io/_pages/about.md

   #limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
-I am Jonathan Tan, and I am a second-year PhD student in the Department of Industrial Engineering and Operations Research in Columbia University.
+I am Jonathan Tan, and I am a second-year PhD student in the <a href="https://ieor.columbia.edu/">Department of Industrial Engineering and Operations Research</a> at Columbia University.
 I am fortunate to be co-advised by Prof. <a href="http://www.columbia.edu/~ae2516/">Adam Elmachtoub</a> and Prof. <a href="https://ykanoria.github.io/">Yash Kanoria</a>.
-Prior to joining Columbia, I recieved my bachelor's degree at School of Mathematical Sciences, Peking University in 2024.
+Prior to joining Columbia, I recieved my bachelor's degree in the <a href="https://math.pku.edu.cn/">School of Mathematical Sciences, Peking University</a> in 2024.